bogdancstrike/bogdancstrike/README.md

 ## About Me

 I'm a Full-Stack Software Engineer with expertise in Java and Python.

 I’m passionate about software architecture, creating scalable and secure solutions, and leading successful projects.
 My role includes hands-on coding, designing solid architectures, and setting up reliable deployments on Kubernetes and cloud platforms.

+I also work with Kubernetes-native AI infrastructure, GPU workloads, model serving, observability, and scalable OSINT/data-processing platforms.

 ---